Students are ingenious. (Give a high five if you’re a student reading this!)

 Active to Passive Voice Changes

-Despite the fact that passive voice, -ly adverbs, and some grammar constructions such as there is/there are make writings weak, students use them actively (oops, a -ly adverb detected!) now and then.
+Despite the fact that passive voice, -ly adverbs, and some grammar constructions such as there is/there are make writings less convincing, students use them actively (oops, a -ly adverb detected!) now and then.

 Why?

-- They can help to increase the number of words in a text: when a professor assigns a 1,500-word essay, a passive voice, redundant adverbs a la “very,” “really,” “maybe,” “quickly” as well as there is/there are constructions become saviors for a student.
+• They can help to increase the number of words in a text: when a professor assigns a 1,500-word essay, a passive voice, redundant adverbs a la “very,” “really,” “maybe,” “quickly” as well as there is/there are constructions come to the rescue.

-Most students still believe (or want to) plagiarism myths, so they don’t take it as the offense to copy-paste or rewrite texts found online.
+Most students still believe (or want to) in plagiarism myths, so they don’t take it as an offense to copy-paste or rewrite texts found online.
 They hope to cheat the system and get A’s for duplicating others’ works but, even if it happens accidentally, such attempts lead to expulsion.

 What is the solution?